 Deleted: <#>In Table 3-10: Is the water connection fee, correct?
 Is "1" fire service needed?
 Shouldn't the Zone 7 fee be included?¶ What about vehement NIMBYism because of the state failing to provide enough water and power?
 City is under current state mandated water conservation measures. ¶ There are weaknesses in demographics presented.
-Mentioned lack of comparison to Tri-Valley neighbor jurisdictions.
-Should use 2020 data instead of 2019 regardless of whether the 2019 data was pre-approved by the State for use in the Housing Element.¶ The housing crisis won't be solved until housing is decommodified.¶ Blackrock owns a lot of California real estate.
-The Baby Boomer generation owns \$12 trillion in real estate, Generation X owns \$7 trillion, and Millennials own \$ 2 trillion.¶ More citizens lived and worked in Livermore 12 years ago.
+Mentioned lack of comparison to Tri-Valley neighbor jurisdictions.¶ Should use 2020 data instead of 2019 regardless of whether the 2019 data was pre-approved by the State for use in the Housing Element.¶ The housing crisis won't be solved until housing is de- commodified.¶ Blackrock owns a lot of California real estate.¶ The Baby Boomer generation owns \$12 trillion in real estate, Generation X owns \$7 trillion, and Millennials own \$ 2 trillion.¶ More citizens lived and worked in Livermore 12 years ago.
 The commenter has employees who are Deleted: REVISIONS IN RESPONSE TO COMMENTS ON THE Deleted: made to address?
 Deleted: s made to address?
+Deleted: s made to address?
 Deleted: made to address?
+Deleted: made to address?
+Deleted: made to address?
 Deleted: s made to address?
 Deleted: made to address?
+Deleted: s made to address?
 Deleted: made to address?
+Deleted: made to address?
+Deleted: s made to address?
+Deleted: made to address?
+Deleted: made to address?
+Deleted: made to address?
+Deleted: s made to address?
+Deleted: made to address?
+Deleted: made to address?
+Deleted: made to address?
 Deleted: has been Deleted: made to address?
-Deleted: have been Deleted: made to address?
-Deleted: has been
+Deleted: s made to address?
+Deleted: made to address?
+Deleted: made to address?
+Deleted: has been Deleted: made to address?